QinMing/Nachos-Operating-System/readme.md

 #### Members of Group 44
 - Ming Qin    - Addrspace, MemoryManager.
 - Xinyu Qian  - Replacement algorithm report, test cases.
-- Evan Carey  - BackingStore, test cases, debuging.
+- Evan Carey  - BackingStore, test cases, debugging.
-- Kevin Caasi - Readme, test cases, debuging.
+- Kevin Caasi - Readme, test cases, debugging.

 ---------------------
 ##1.
-Preliminary Trail
+Preliminary Trial

 In the class of AddrSpace, several functions were added to support demand paging.
 AddrSpace::pageFault(int vpn) is called by exception handler.
 It will then call AddrSpace::LoadPage(int vpn) to copy data from executable file, or BackingStore:PageIn() to load data from swap file.